ArvindHarinder1/PrivatePreviewDocs/2ConnectorLDAP.md

 * LDAP referrals between servers not supported (RFC 4511/4.1.10)

-# Content removed from previous version
+# Ignore - Content removed from previous version
 This article describes the Generic LDAP Connector.
 The article applies to the following products:

 * Microsoft Identity Manager 2016 (MIM2016)